AI4Bharat/indicnlp.ai4bharat.org/content/pages/home.md

 url: /home
 ---

-Our work is focused on building a better ecosystem for Indian languages while also keeping up with the recent advancements in NLP.
+We are working towards building a better ecosystem for Indian languages while also keeping up with the recent advancements in NLP.
 To this end, we are releasing **IndicNLPSuite**, which is a collection of various resources and models for Indian languages:

 * <a href="/corpora"><b>IndicCorp:</b></a> A lot of NLP models require a large amount of training data, which most of the Indian languages lack.
 In this project, we develop a large-scale Indic corpora by intesively crawling the web.
 The corpora that we build has a total of 8.9 billion tokens and covers 12 major Indian languages - making it the largest public corpus for most of the Indian languages.
 * <a href="/indicft"><b>IndicFT:</b></a> fastText is a well-suited model for Indian languages because of their rich morphological structure.
 We pre-train and benchmark fastText embeddings on our corpora, producing embeddings that outperform the official fastText embeddings for Indian languages on a variety of tasks.